Sensei-Intent-Tensor/0.0_business_math_foundation_principals/README.md

 | **γ^t** | Decay | Memory/momentum erosion over time |
 | **∫dτ** | Accumulation | Execution potential compounds across periods |

----

-### The Interpretation

-**In plain English:**

-> *The probability of successful execution equals the writability gate times the time-decayed integral of (Alignment × Capacity × Rights) over total suppression (Drift + Friction + Entropy).*

-**The three laws embedded:**

-1. **Multiplicative Numerator:** Zero on ANY of Alignment, Capacity, or Rights collapses the whole signal.
-It's an AND-gate.
-2. **Additive Denominator:** Suppressors accumulate independently.
-Any single source of friction can kill execution.
-3. **Gated by Writability:** If intent doesn't match reality state (ΔΨ > ε), the integral is multiplied by zero.
-No amount of effort fixes bad targeting.

----

 ### The Collapsed Form

-For those who want it simpler:

 ```
         A · C · R